codingwithjae/todoApp/README.md

 ### Built with

 - React JS.
-- React beautiful drag and drop library.
+- React beautiful drag-and-drop library.
-- Chat GPT 3 for some implementations and troubleshooting.
+- Chat GPT-3 for some implementations and troubleshooting.

 ### What I learned

 - This is my first project using a JavaScript framework.
-It was difficult, since there are still basic JavaScript concepts that I am still learning.
-You can learn how to make a web app using a more professional environment, it was also great for learning how to use React libraries.
-I am very proud of the final result.
+It wasn't easy, since there are still basic JavaScript concepts that I am still learning. it was an excellent challenge for learning how to use React libraries and React concepts.

 ### What can be improve